 Below this graph will be the report containing all of the keywords the queried domain is bidding on.
 You can see the position, search volume, cost per click, URL, and more for each keyword.

-There are also a number of ways to view the ads and landing pages of these keywords.
-First, you can hover over the yellow “Ad” icon in the far left column to see how the text ad appears.
+To view the ads and landing pages of these keywords you can hover over the yellow “Ad” icon in the far left column to see how the text ad appears.
 This way, you can get a quick look at the headlines and ad copy that your competitors are using to advertise their site’s content.
-Another way to see the ad is to click on the icons in the “Block” column or “SERP” column, which will show you the actual results page where SEMrush found the ad (example below).
+You can also click on the small arrow icon beside any of the URLs to see the actual landing page associated with each keyword.

 You can also click on the small arrow icon beside any of the URLs to see the actual landing page associated with each keyword.